b3-exmo/b3-exmo.github.io/docs/Modern Church/Jesus-and-The-Church.md

 As a full-time missionary:

 - Jesus Christ made a rule against giving money to impoverished children.
-- The Savior threatened to not help me find the people who needed his help if I failed to wake up exactly on time.
+- The Savior threatened to not help me find the people who needed His gospel if I failed to wake up exactly on time.

 &nbsp;

 In broader contexts:

-- Jesus Christ repeatedly calls [sexual predators to positions of trust and power](https://floodlit.org/accused/).
+- The Savior repeatedly calls [sexual predators to positions of trust and power](https://floodlit.org/accused/).
-- Jesus Christ was happy about the results of the Bisee Arizona case. ([1](https://www.deseret.com/2023/11/8/23953246/statement-from-church-arizona-sex-abuse-case-lawsuit/), [2](https://www.ksl.com/article/50782370/judge-dismisses-lawsuit-against-church-in-arizona-sex-abuse-case-citing-clergy-penitent-exception))
+- Jesus Christ was happy about the results of the Bisbee Arizona case. ([1](https://www.deseret.com/2023/11/8/23953246/statement-from-church-arizona-sex-abuse-case-lawsuit/), [2](https://www.ksl.com/article/50782370/judge-dismisses-lawsuit-against-church-in-arizona-sex-abuse-case-citing-clergy-penitent-exception))
-- Jesus Christ doesn't want to pay for background checks for people who work with children unless it's a legal requirement.
+- The Lord doesn't want to pay for background checks for people who work with children unless it's a legal requirement.
 - The Savior hires lawyers to protect his good name—even if it ends up hurting people who have already been victimized.

 &nbsp;